PressureTech™

 The RV kit includes an inline fuse holder, along with ring terminals and butt terminals for easy installation to the battery accessory post.
 The installation of the inline fuse holder is optional.
 If you choose to install it, follow these steps:

 After the harness is connected to the 12V power supply and ground, insert the harness connector into the Range Extender.
-Once connected, secure the red lock tab as shown in the picture below.
+Once connected, secure the red lock tab.

 Secure wiring while ensuring connector wiring is not strained.
 The wires must not be pulled to the side, as this can allow water/moisture past the wires.